Matters of the Heart, Divorce, and How Amber's past can help inform your future.

 Divorce Real Estate Specialists

-Divorce support Hear the Radio Show, about "Real Estate & Divorce, What You Need to Know"
+Divorce support Hear the Radio Show, "Real Estate & Divorce, What You Need to Know"

-Complimentary Help - We Uncover All The Unknowns
+Complimentary Help - We Uncover All the Unknowns, Stay Protected

 Maintain Good Credit for Both Spouses going through a divorce

 Learn the steps to take to maintain good credit.

 The information in the The Gifford Group website, podcasts and blogs is provided as a general reference work as a public service.
 The reader is advised to check for changes to current law and to consult with a qualified attorney on any legal issue.
 The use of this material does not create an client relationship with the or any of its attorneys or any of its podcast guests.
 When transmitting information over this website, you understand and agree that will have no duty to keep confidential the information.